Matthew McConaughey joins Austin campaign to urge college students to stay home

 "The virus doesn’t spread unless we spread it,” McConaughey said.
 “No matter how good you feel, stay home if you can.
 If there’s a city that can come together and build for a better tomorrow, it’s Austin, Texas.”

-In a public service announcement, McConaughey said that Austinites can do a better job of social distancing and staying home.
+In the public service announcement, McConaughey said that Austinites can do a better job of social distancing and staying home.

 McConaughey also addressed the students who recently returned from a spring break trip to Cabo San Lucas, Mexico.
 At least 44 of them have tested positive for COVID-19, according to Austin Public Health.